Help Wanted: Developing a Human Resource Strategy for Seniors Care

 Although some initiatives to deal with these challenges are underway—including the Ministry of Health’s Action Plan to Strengthen Home and Community Care for Seniors, and a commitment to hire 1,500 full-time equivalent workers in residential care over next four years—more work is needed to ensure a viable and healthy senior care workforce.

-To address these challenges, the BCCPA, in partnership with the Ministry of Health, will bring together over 120 stakeholders at the Second Annual BC Continuing Care Collaborative on January 26, 2018 at the Sheraton Guildford Hotel.
+To address these challenges, the BCCPA, in partnership with the Ministry of Health, brought together over 170 stakeholders at the Second Annual BC Continuing Care Collaborative on January 26, 2018 at the Sheraton Guildford Hotel.
 The inaugural event in September 2016, was dubbed “historic” for its broad representation from all parts of the continuing care sector.

-This full-day event will include stakeholders from across the continuing care sector – care providers, government and health authority representatives, labour unions, NGOs, research and policy institutions, universities and training colleges, and frontline workers themselves.
-They will meet for a full day of presentations and workshops to identify new ideas and opportunities, including addressing such issues as health care workforce recruitment, retention, and training; as well as rural versus urban challenges, workplace safety, new interdisciplinary teams, and opportunities for collaboration.
+This full-day event included stakeholders from across the continuing care sector — care providers, government and health authority representatives, labour unions, NGOs, research and policy institutions, universities and training colleges, and frontline workers themselves.
+The day consisted of presentations and workshops to identify new ideas and opportunities, including addressing such issues as health care workforce recruitment, retention, and training; as well as rural versus urban challenges, workplace safety, new interdisciplinary teams, and opportunities for collaboration.

-The BC Continuing Care Collaborative is made possible in partnership with the Ministry of Health and our sponsors McKesson Canada and Arjohuntleigh.
+The BC Continuing Care Collaborative was made possible in partnership with the Ministry of Health and our sponsors McKesson Canada and Arjohuntleigh.